You might already know that Facebook ad targeting is the MOST critical success factor for Facebook ads.

 The key to appealing to your Facebook target market is to focus on their shared values.

 Take any business and look closely at their customer base.
-You’ll notice they’re a diverse group of people, but they do share some common traits.
+You’ll notice they’re a diverse bunch of people, but they do share some common values.

-And it’s these common traits (or values) you want to identify and build your Facebook targeting around.
+And it’s these values you want to identify and build your entire Facebook ad targeting around.

 Business owners come in all shapes and sizes so for me, creating a ‘made up’ customer avatar doesn’t cut it.

-But…what I do know is business owners share some common traits, they want to grow their business, they want more sales, to have more freedom and are up to date with the latest business and technology trends.
+The short answer is they want to grow their business, they want more sales, have more freedom and they like to keep updated with the latest technology and business trends.

-Now, it’s time to write your ad copy that appeals directly to your buyers and that’s what chapter 3 covers.
+Now that you’ve identified what your buyers value, it’s time to write killer ad copy that appeals directly to them.

 You could spend days (even weeks) trying to create effective Facebook Ads without any success.